 The ‘law of tit for tat’ was in fact the beginning of mercy, a limitation of vengeance.
 It was meant to stop blood feuds.
 It was also never a law for an individual to extract vengeance.
 It was how a judge in a law court must assess punishment and penalty.
 Even further, this law was never, at least in any even semi-civilized society, carried out literally.
 Very soon the injury done was assessed at a money value; the value was assigned according to the injury, the pain, the healing needed, the loss of time to work, the indignity.
 Also, the OT has other sayings concerning enemies that go far more along with Jesus’ ideas: “Do not say, I will do to him as he has done to me.”
 (Proverbs 24: 29) Yet, Jesus does go further.
 He actually does away with the very principle of that law; retaliation has no place in the Christian life.

 Agape is love which is of and from God, whose very nature is love itself.
 The apostle John affirms this in 1 John 4:8: “God is love.”
-God does not merely love; He is love itself.
-Everything God does flows from His love.
+God does not merely love; God is love itself.
+Everything God does flows from God’s love.
 But it is important to remember that God’s love is not a sappy, sentimental love such as we often hear portrayed.
-God loves because that is His nature and the expression of His being.
-He loves the unlovable and the unlovely (us!), not because we deserve to be loved, but because it is His nature to love us, and He must be true to His nature and character.
-God’s love is displayed most clearly at the cross, where Christ died for the unworthy creatures who were “dead in trespasses and sins” (Ephesians 2:1), not because we did anything to deserve it, “but God commends His love toward us in that while we were yet sinners Christ died for us” (Romans 5:8).
-The object of God’s agape love never does anything to merit His love.
-We are the undeserving recipients upon whom He lavishes that love.
-His love was demonstrated when He sent His Son into the world to “seek and save that which was lost” (Luke 19:10) and to provide eternal life to those He sought and saved.
-He paid the ultimate sacrifice for those He loves.
-(Sweet to the Soul on Facebook) This is our example!
+God loves because that is God’s nature and the expression of God’s being.
+God loves the unlovable and the unlovely (us!), not because we deserve to be loved, but because it is God’s nature to love us, and God must be true to God’s nature and character.